tharapalanivel/fms-model-optimizer/examples/QAT_INT8/README.md

 # Model Optimization Using Quantization-Aware Training (QAT)

-FMS Model Optimizer supports [quantization](https://www.ibm.com/think/topics/quantization) of models which will enable the utilization of reduced-precision numerical format and specialiazed hardware to accelerate inference performance (i.e., make "calling a model" faster).
+FMS Model Optimizer supports [quantization](https://www.ibm.com/think/topics/quantization) of models which will enable the utilization of reduced-precision numerical format and specialized hardware to accelerate inference performance (i.e., make "calling a model" faster).

 Generally speaking, matrix multiplication (matmul) is the main operation in a neural network.
 The goal of quantization is to convert a floating-point (FP) matmul into an integer (INT) matmul, which runs much faster and requires lower energy consumption.
 A simplified example would be: